RepairEuroCar/Jarvis/README.md

 Only addresses that fall within the listed CIDR ranges will be scanned by tools like `nmap` and `sqlmap`.

+## Responsible security testing

+Jarvis provides modules for network scanning and exploitation.
+Use them **only** against systems where you have explicit permission&mdash;for example your own lab machines, Capture-the-Flag challenges or other authorised environments.

+The `allowed_networks` configuration serves as an allowlist for these modules.
+Adjust the ranges to match your local network or lab before running any security-related commands.

 ## Additional commands

 - `self_learn <trainer_id>` – trains or fine-tunes a model through the Seq2SeqTrainer module.